Mephi78/obsidian-help-de/de/Erste Schritte/Back up your Obsidian files.md

 permalink: backup
 ---
 #TODO
-If you haven't backed up your computer yet, it's a good idea to start now!
-Obsidian’s [[File recovery]] plugin is a useful tool, but it only backs up your notes.
-To be safe, you should also back up the snapshots created by the plugin.
+If you haven't backed up your computer yet, start now!
+Obsidian's [[File recovery]] plugin is useful but limited.
+It can only recover a certain amount of data, and it stores recovery information per device.
+For more robust protection, we recommend that you implement a proper backup system.

 **Why back up your data?**